Roxas City: Geography

 Roxas City is situated just east of the north-central coast of Panay Island with geographic coordinates of 11°35' N, 122°45' E. Its boundaries are: the Sibuyan Sea to the north, the municipality of Panitan to the south, the municipality of Ivisan to the west, and the municipality of Panay to the east.
 It is located 116 km north of Iloilo City, 86 km from Kalibo, 213 km from San Jose de Buenavista and 250 nmi southeast of Manila.
 Travel time from/to Iloilo City takes 2 hours by land, while travel time from/to Manila is 50 minutes by air and 18 hours by sea.

 Climate

 Barangays

-The City of Roxas is politically subdivided into 47 barangays of which 31 are urban and 16 are rural.
-It is classified as a second Class Component City belonging to the first legislative District the Province of Capiz along with the Municipality of Ma-ayon, Panay, Panitan, Pilar, Pontevedra, and President Roxas.
+The city of Roxas is politically subdivided into 47 barangays.
+Each barangay consists of puroks and some have sitios.

+Currently, there are 31 barangays which considered urban and the rest are rural.